 FAQ

-Where do the different wires on a humbucker go?
+What do the different wires on a humbucker do?

 Yellow and white – Connected for series link